 For some products, China requires a certificate of origin issued by the relevant authority of the exporting country's government, local or state Chambers of Commerce, state government, industry association, or manufacturer/supplier.
 This certificate should accompany the export consignment of all food and agricultural products, including processed and packaged food.
-Some regional inspection offices (CIQ) in China require only a certificate of origin.
+Some China Inspection and Quarantine (CIQ) offices require only a certificate of origin.
 However, in many instances, CIQs require both the certificate of origin and a certificate of free sale.